TheRealFREDP3D/TheRealFREDP3D/README.md

 #### Tasks to Complete Before Launching My Website

 [X] I need to sort through my notes and separate them from the content I clipped from websites and books.
-This will ensure that all the information on my website is going to be accurate and relevant and also ensure that I'm the actual author.  ==2023-04-29 == I started this week with over 1200 notes in my Obsidian Vault.
-I cut it to 795!
-And I did a complete reconstruction of my folder system.  **CHECK!**
+This will ensure that all the information on my website is going to be accurate and relevant and also ensure that I'm the actual author. ✔️
+**2023-04-29** I started the week with over 1200 notes in my Obsidian Vault.
+I cut it down to 795!
+And I did a complete makeover of my classification system.

 [] I also need to learn how to use a static site generator like Jekyll, Hugo, or 11th.
-This will allow me to easily create and maintain my website without having to write complex code from scratch.
+This will allow me to easily create and maintain a website without too much energy, reusing my notes.

 [X] ***(Work in progress)*** The fact that English is not my natural language, I need to write regularly to improve my grammar and communication skills.
 I've been using Grammarly to help me with this, and I plan to continue writing regularly to maintain my progress.

-[X] Publish on Medium.com - **It's done.** I published a text about how I ended up deeply needing to change my professional path and how a 38-year-old warehouse manager choose without hesitation IT and Cybersecurity as a dream life.
-I also published a write-up for the [Tryhackme room: Brute-It](https://tryhackme.com/room/bruteit).
+[X] Publish on Medium.com - **DONE** ✔️
+- I published a text about how I ended up deeply needing to change my professional path and how a 38-year-old warehouse manager chose without hesitation IT and Cybersecurity as a dream life.
+- I also published a write-up for the [Tryhackme room: Brute-It](https://tryhackme.com/room/bruteit).

 [] To ensure that my website provides valuable content, I plan to revisit every TryHackMe room and HTB Academy module I completed.
 Now that I have accumulated some experience,  I can share my notes, additional resources, and alternative tools, or at least share my journey (Win&Fails).
-***3-11-2023 - Update: Tryhackme updated some of their learning paths.
-So far I have finished the Burp Suite series.***
+**3-11-2023 - Update** Tryhackme updated some of their learning paths.
+So far I have finished the Burp Suite series. 🖊️

 [] In addition to improving my technical skills, I plan to obtain my AWS Certified Cloud Practitioner Certification.
 I'm also getting (ISC)2 - Certified Cybersecurity.
-***3-11-2023 - Update:*** I've almost completed the ISC2 CC course but my free subscription isn't valid anymore.
-Don't plan to return to it because I feel that I learn most of the content of this course.
+**3-11-2023 - Update** I've almost completed the ISC2 CC course but my free subscription isn't valid anymore.
+I don't plan to return to it.
+I feel that I learned most of the content of this course.

-[] Finally, I will keep training on HackTheBox Academy and TryHackMe and I will try to upscale my online presence and grow my network.
+[X] Finally, I will keep training on HackTheBox Academy and TryHackMe and I will try to upscale my online presence and grow my network. ✔️

 ---

 ## Latest News

 - Python training is going fine at a slow pace.
-I'm about to finish the material to go take the **PCEP - Python for Entry-Level Prorammer** exam.
+I'm about to finish the material to take the **PCEP - Python for Entry-Level Programmer** exam.
 I don't intend to but the course is great.

 - Started working on a small game to gain coding experience.

-- I'm into AI learning.
-Took some course from Google and Microsoft.
-Now I experiment with anything I can.
+- I have been experimenting with AI lately.
+I completed some courses from Google and Microsoft, and since then, I have experimented with anything I can put my hands on.
 I think AI is going to overthrow my focus on cybersecurity.
-I still do train on Hackthebox and a couple of platform almost daily but my interest toward AI possibilities is growing at a rapid pace.
+I still train on Hackthebox and a couple of platforms almost daily, but my interest in AI possibilities is growing at a rapid pace.

 ---